Think-iT-Labs/aws-patterns-edc/README.md

 In production, you should:
 - Create an IAM policy that grants access only to the S3 bucket of the provider (company X) and attach it to the IAM user that will be used by the EDC connector of company X.
-- Create a separate IAM policy that grants access only to the S3 bucket of the consumer (Company Y) and attach it to the IAM user that will be used by the EDC connector of Company Y.
+- Create a separate IAM policy that grants access only to the S3 bucket of the consumer (company Y) and attach it to the IAM user that will be used by the EDC connector of company Y.

 This ensures that each EDC connector has the minimum required permissions for its respective S3 bucket, following the principle of least privilege.